anoushkaacc/DSA/README.md

 # Data Structures and Algorithm
-In this i will store all my solved DSA practice questions.
+In this i will store all my solved DSA practice questions and concepts.
-- leetcode
-- hackerrank